apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/WebHDFS.md

 SSL Configurations for SWebHDFS
 -------------------------------------------------------

-To use SWebHDFS FileSystem (i.e. using the swebhdfs protocol), a SSL configuration file needs to be specified on the client side.
+To use SWebHDFS FileSystem (i.e. using the swebhdfs protocol), an SSL configuration file needs to be specified on the client side.
 This must specify 3 parameters:

 | SSL property | Description |